-This particular model retails for £350 (although is available for less on stores like Amazon.co.uk) and at first glance it seems quite a bulky design compared to the sleek Dyson V8.
+This particular model retails for £350 (although is on offer most of the time) and at first glance it seems quite a bulky design compared to the sleek Dyson V8.
 There are a number of features that I really like about this vacuum:

 So far, so good with the Shark but how does it compare versus the Dyson V8?

 Dyson V8 Absolute Review

 I decided to compare the Absolute rather than the Total Clean due to price.
 The V8 Total Clean has a retail price of over £500 as does the V8 Absolute but you can often find the Absolute model on offer for less than £400 ([amazon_textlink asin=’B01EX9D3UW’ text=’click here to check prices on Amazon for the V8 Absolute’ template=’ProductLink’ store=’rabe00-21′ marketplace=’UK’ link_id=’62505186-1312-11e8-bc75-37ac8f4460b6′]).
 However, this model is still probably going to work out at between £75-£100 more than the Shark cordless.